ASERL Documents Disposition Database - login required

 The Association of South Eastern Research Libraries have approved a collaborative disposition process for southeastern selective libraries.
-This will allow for more collaborative collection development among both regional and selective depositories in the SouthEast.
-As of October 1, 2011 all Virginia selective depositories will use the ASERL database for offers.
+This allows for more collaborative collection development among both regional and selective depositories in the SouthEast.
+All Virginia selective depositories use the ASERL database for offers.

 ASERL Disposition information:

 Offers are posted for a total of 45 days - 15 for UVA and CoEs, 15 for other regionals, 15 for ASERL selectives.
 When your offers are cycled out of the ASERL database you will receive an email letting you know you can discard them.
 Please see the "Disposition" tab of this guide for additional information on discarding documents.

 Please be sure to post any pre-1907 documents to the national FDLP eXchange database.
 (Online training will be offered to Virginia depositories during the Summer of 2019.)

 Additionally, Virginia depositories should offer materials that might be of wide-spread interest (older materials, long runs of serials, Serial Set volumes, etc.) on FDLP eXchange so that libraries around the U.S. have a chance to claim the materials.

 Selective U.S. depository libraries served by a regional may withdraw depository publications which are no longer needed and which have been held for at least five years from the date of receipt.
 (See exceptions on "Documents Not to Be Offered" page.)